shsiung/al-folio/_pages/projects.md

 ---
 layout: page
-title: Projects
+title: Researches/Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: All the cool stuff I have done.
 ---
 <!--
 {% for project in site.projects %}